Wondering how to thrive in transitions? I know you can approach change with grace and steadiness.

 If you have been through childbirth, then you know that ‘transition’ is the word for the time between laboring and delivering and is the final and worst part of the whole experience.

 Ever go on a diet?
 Those first few days are the WORST.
 Think about it– your body is transitioning from foods that have been your normal to foods you want it to accept as the new normal.
 Five years ago, my husband and I went on a 21 day reset to detox and improve our eating.
 My son Oliver recently told me that the first three days of that reset are embedded in his young memory as the only time he saw his mother REALLY LOSE IT!

 No coffee!
 No sugar!
 No meat!
 No wine!
 Come on!!!!!
 I was grieving!

 So how do we get through the transition; the unavoidable chaotic part of any change?
-Here are three tools to navigate life’s in-betweens:
+Here’s how to thrive in transitions:

 - CREATE RITUALS

 We have built-in rituals to celebrate endings and new beginnings– graduation and retirement parties, baby showers and housewarming celebrations.
 So why not create your own?
 Acknowledge your personal transitions by creating rituals to help you say goodbye to the end of one thing before you enter into the beginning of the next thing.
 Our family recently moved from the only home my children knew and we wanted to honor and acknowledge what they were losing–their childhood playroom, the only bedrooms they had ever known–so we took them through the house and let them each pick places they wanted to say goodbye to.
 When they came to their spot, we would take a picture of them there.
 My most romantic child chose to take a photo of the hallway from his bed, just as he would have seen it every night before he fell asleep.
 By doing this, our kids were able to say goodbye to the old and make room to accept the new.